awsdocs/amazon-ec2-user-guide/doc_source/spot-best-practices.md

 ## Use the capacity optimized allocation strategy<a name="use-capacity-optimized-allocation-strategy"></a>

 Allocation strategies in Auto Scaling groups help you to provision your target capacity without the need to manually look for the Spot Instance pools with spare capacity\.
 We recommend using the `capacity optimized` strategy because this strategy automatically provisions instances from the most\-available Spot Instance pools\.
 You can also take advantage of the `capacity optimized` allocation strategy in Spot Fleet\.
 Because your Spot Instance capacity is sourced from pools with optimal capacity, this decreases the possibility that your Spot Instances are reclaimed\.
 For more information about allocation strategies, see [Spot Instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-purchase-options.html#asg-spot-strategy) in the *Amazon EC2 Auto Scaling User Guide* and [Configuring Spot Fleet for capacity optimization](spot-fleet.md#spot-fleet-strategy-capacity-optimized) in this user guide\.

+## Use proactive capacity rebalancing<a name="use-capacity-rebalancing"></a>

+Capacity Rebalancing helps you maintain workload availability by proactively augmenting your fleet with a new Spot Instance before a running Spot Instance receives the two\-minute Spot Instance interruption notice\.
+When Capacity Rebalancing is enabled, Auto Scaling or Spot Fleet attempts to proactively replace Spot Instances that have received a rebalance recommendation, providing the opportunity to rebalance your workload to new Spot Instances that are not at elevated risk of interruption\.

+Capacity Rebalancing complements the capacity optimized allocation strategy \(which is designed to help find the most optimal spare capacity\) and the mixed instances policy \(which is designed to enhance availability by deploying instances across multiple instance types running in multiple Availability Zones\)\.

+For more information, see [Capacity Rebalancing](spot-fleet.md#spot-fleet-capacity-rebalance)\.

 ## Use integrated AWS services to manage your Spot Instances<a name="use-integrated-aws-services"></a>